pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-a-circleci-secret.md

 Using CircleCI secrets comes with particular challenges and considerations that organizations should know to ensure a secure and efficient CI/CD pipeline.

 - **Management of secrets overhead:**  As the number of secrets and contexts grows, managing them can become challenging.
 Teams must actively track and monitor the usage of secrets, identifying where and by whom they are employed.
 - **Access control complexity:** Setting up fine-grained access controls is crucial but can become complex as teams and projects scale.
 Defining and maintaining access permissions for different roles and responsibilities can be challenging.
-Clearly define roles and duties to determine who needs access to specific secrets.
+Clearly define roles to determine who needs access to specific secrets.
 Use role-based access control (RBAC) principles to simplify and organize permissions.
-- **Integration with external secret management systems:**  Organizations may already have established processes for secrets management using external tools, and integrating these with CircleCI secrets can be complex.
+- **Integration with external secret management systems:**  Organizations may already have established processes for secret management using external tools, and integrating these with CircleCI secrets can be complex.
 Evaluate whether integrating with an external secrets management system is necessary for your organization.
 If required, explore solutions that integrate with CircleCI and provide a unified approach to secrets management.
 Ensure that the chosen solution aligns with your security and compliance requirements.

 Addressing these challenges and considerations requires a thoughtful approach to [secrets management](./what-is-secrets-management.md), clear communication within the development team, and a commitment to maintaining security best practices throughout the CI/CD pipeline.
 Regular reviews and updates to your secret management strategy will help ensure a secure and efficient development process.

 ## Conclusion

 Securing secrets in CircleCI is crucial for reinforcing the security of your CI/CD pipelines without compromising efficiency.
 Properly managing sensitive data within these workflows is essential to maintain the confidentiality of critical information.
-This not only safeguards your data but also streamlines development processes, striking a balance between security and operational agility.
+CircleCI Secrets streamline development processes, balancing security and operational agility.

 Now that you know about CircleCI secrets, take your cloud infrastructure management to the next level with Pulumi:

 - **Connect [Pulumi IaC to CircleCI](https://www.pulumi.com/docs/using-pulumi/continuous-delivery/circleci/)**.
 Use Pulumi Orbs to create, deploy, and manage cloud-native applications and infrastructure in your favorite language.
 - **Integrate Pulumi in your pipelines**: Review a comprehensive guide on how to [build cloud infrastructure from your CI pipeline with Pulumi](https://circleci.com/blog/reusable-ci-cd-components-with-circleci-orbs-and-pulumi/)
-- **Use Pulumi ESC**: Discover how to manage sensitive data and secrets in your cloud applications efficiently.
+- **Use Pulumi ESC**: Discover how to manage sensitive information in your cloud applications.
 Dive into Pulumi's [Secrets Management guide](/blog/managing-secrets-with-pulumi/) for in-depth information on encrypting specific values for added security and ensuring that these values never appear in plain text in your state file​.

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!